alphagov/styleguides/ruby.md

           end
         end

--   Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to.
-Leave one blank line above them.
+-   Indent `public`, `protected`, and `private` methods to the same level as the rest of the methods.
+Outdent `private` etc. to the same level as `class`, and leave one blank line before, none after.
+Outdenting these from the method definitions helps them to stand out (syntax highlighting seems to be unreliable in this case).
+Keeping private methods at the same depth as other methods avoids complicating diffs.

         class SomeClass
           def public_method
             # ...
           end

         private
           def private_method
             # ...
           end